isb-cgc/readthedocs/docs/source/sections/gcp-info/FirstWorkflow.rst

   $snakemake

-snakemake will run and use hisat2 to build index files from file rnaseq-snake/data/**reference.fa** .
-And all the index files will be moved to rnaseq-snake/step1/**reference**
+Snakemake will run and use hisat2 to build index files from file rnaseq-snake/data/**reference.fa**.
+All the index files will be moved to rnaseq-snake/step1/**reference**.

 Let's take a quick look at the code: